Research Review: Fat Burning

 Not all calories are created equal.
 You have three main sources of energy: fat, carbohydrate, and protein.
 So when you’re burning calories, it’s usually a combination of the three.
 Since proteins make up your muscles, burning your calories from protein is a big NO-NO. Protein isn’t easy to break down as energy to do work (i.e. calorie burning) but your body will do it if it has to.
 To some extent this will affect your muscle mass and possibly have detrimental effects on your metabolic rate.

 So that leaves us with sugar (carbs) and fat.
 Ideally, we’d all want to burn fat as much as possible.
 But a ton of factors can have an effect on what you burn at rest, such as your training status, type of workout, diet, and amount of sleep (stress doesn’t help either).
 That’s by no means a complete list.
 In the end you can be working out a lot but if you’re still burning sugar most of the time, you’re going to have trouble losing weight.
-I see this a lot in newbies.
-They need about 6-8 weeks for the body to “learn” how to burn fat.

 As a fitness nerd I love to read studies.
 The title of this study caught my eye, and being a good personal trainer means sharing the knowledge with the masses.
 This research sheds some light on the idea of fat burning so let’s take a closer look at “Individual Responsiveness to Exercise Induce Fat Loss is Associated with Change in Resting Substrate Utilization.
 (1)”

 Subjects: 55 women participated in this study, which is really cool since women tend to burn more sugar at rest (compared to men).
 They had an average age of 35 along with a bodyfat percentage of 39%.
-So this puts the subjects close to middle age and, as a group, they’d be classified as obese.
+So this puts the subjects close to middle age and, as a group, they’d be considered obese.
 Half the subjects had a family history of Type II diabetes.
 Each subject had their RQ measured, which tells us the type of calories you’re burning.
 In this case, most subjects burned a majority of their calories from sugar.

 Protocol: There was a lot of measuring and testing, but in a nutshell, these hardworking women trained for 7 weeks.
 They started at 3 – 30 minute workouts per week and built up to 5 days of 60 minutes.
 These workouts were all endurance based, so subjects trained at 65 to 80% of their predicted heart rate maximum.
 This is probably a brisk walk to a hard run.
 There was no other type of training in this study.